Harlow First Avenue Cycling and Walking Improvements

 During our community engagement in 2023, you told us that it is currently particularly difficult to cross at the roundabout.

-As part of our scheme, we are proposing a new toucan crossing across the northern arm of the roundabout.
+As part of our scheme, we are providing a new toucan crossing across the northern arm of the roundabout.
 This will replace the existing uncontrolled crossing, which currently requires people to cross in two phases (with an island in the middle) and across two busy traffic lanes.

 Toucan crossings are a type of shared signalised crossing which can be used by both people walking or cycling.